 -v to the command lines when working out the details.
 See also the verbose section for more details on that.

 It is common for servers to use redirects when responding to a login POST.
 It is so common I would probably say it is rare that it is not solved with a redirect.

-line option.
-Adding that to the previous command line then makes the full one
+-L command line option.
+Adding that to the previous command line then makes the full one look like:

 In the above example command lines, we save the login response output in a file named 'out' and in your script you should probably verify that it contains some text or something that confirms that the login is successful.

 Once successfully logged in, get the files or perform the HTTP operations you need and remember to keep using both